 However, as parents we often tend to get into a negative disciplining mode, where there are more NO's in the vocabulary as opposed to being positive.

-When I first became a parent, I read many books on various types of parenting.
+When I first became a parent, I read many books on various types of positive parenting for kids.
 Being away from my own parents, I resorted to books written by famous child psychologists.
-As I read more, I started leaning towards the "Positive Parenting" approach.
+As I read more, I started leaning towards the "Positive Parenting" approach;

 Positive Parenting is for parents who want to discipline their kids without breaking their spirit.

 I had quit my work and decided to be full time with my children focusing on ensuring that I spend enough time in their growing and development years.
 More importantly, I wanted my children to be my friends.

 One of the most important parenting techniques I practiced was; I always tried to find opportunities to say, “yes” whenever I could.
 Of course, there was always a time when I needed to use that big “NO,” but tried to redirect them to a more positive option.

 There are better ways to deny or discipline your child than always saying "no."